Coronavirus (COVID-19) Response & Resources

-- NAMI Stark County – the office is closed to the public and all meetings and events through April have been canceled.
+- NAMI Stark County – Several virtual support groups are now available through Zoom.
+(Office closed; other meetings/events through April are canceled.)
 A NAMI staff member can be reached by phone at 330-455-6264.
 (Messages are being checked; leave a voicemail if no answer.)

 managing covid-19 related stress

 The coronavirus has many people feeling distressed.
 This is very normal in times of crisis.
 You can manage these feelings by taking some simple steps.
 Here are some things you can do to feel better: